NeuroLink Bridge

 The Novelty Factor Wears Off

 Children with ADHD are wired to seek novelty.
 That exciting new chart with colorful faces?
 It triggers dopamine initially.
 But once the brain adapts (often within 1-2 weeks), the reward simply doesn't register the same way anymore.
-This is why this parent noticed rewards and consequences only work "for about a week."
+This is why rewards and consequences only work "for about a week."

 Delayed Consequences Don't Connect